monopole/snt/startCluster/minikube.md

 >
 > _Time: 5min_

-### Prerequisites
+## Prerequisites

 [virtualbox]: https://www.virtualbox.org/

+* Ubuntu - in the sense that this tutorial is tested on ubuntu.
-* Linux.
-It will also work on OSX with some modification (TODO: OS detection/branching)
+  It should work on any linux distro, or on OSX with some modification  (TODO: OS detection/branching).
 * [virtualbox] for use as minikube's vmdriver.

 minikube's flag `--vm-driver=none` provides access to